-Voluntary designationcertification
+Voluntary certification

-Institutions not offering Class A programs-may apply for registration or designation if they solely offer a Class B or_Class C program.
-They may not apply for registration.
+Institutions may apply for registration or designation if they solely offer a Class C program.
 They will not qualify for a designation certificate and will be issued either a registration or interim designation certificate.

 See Section 2.1 for a complete description of the classes of programs.